Mold Addendum

 - Prevention education provided

-Consequently, your addendum should establish record-keeping requirements.
-These records support enforcement actions and protect landlord interests in legal proceedings.
+Consequently, your addendum should establish record-keeping requirements to support enforcement actions and protect landlord interests in legal proceedings.

 Seasonal Considerations and Climate-Specific Issues